-You are required to obtain a working with children check if you intend to undertake paid or voluntary work in a role involving face-to-face contact with children.
-The types of work you will require the check for clearance includes, but is not limited to:
+You will need to obtain a working with children check if you intend to undertake paid or voluntary work in a role involving face-to-face contact with children.
+The types of work you will require the check for clearance include, but are not limited to:

 - children's health services

 - disability services for children

 - education, early education and child care including nanny services

 - entertainment for children

 - transport services for children

 - residential services, such as refuges, overnight camps and home stays